Wahoo ELEMNT BOLT v2 vs. ROAM: Which One to Choose?

 Both bike computers come with a stem mount and an aero mount.

-However, unlike Garmin Edge computers, the stem mount that comes with them is secured using plastic zip ties instead of elastic bands.
+However, unlike Garmin Edge computers, the stem mount uses plastic zip ties instead of elastic bands to attach to the stem.

-Due to the different dimensions of the devices, the BOLT v2 aero mount is not compatible with the ROAM.
+Due to the different dimensions of the devices, the BOLT v2 aero mount is not compatible with the ROAM (or v2).
 While you can fit the BOLT v2 into the ROAM aero mount, it doesn’t look aesthetically pleasing.

 Physical Dimensions & Weight

-BOLT v2 is smaller and lighter than ROAM, weighing 25g less.
+BOLT v2 is smaller and lighter than ROAM (v2), weighing 25g (26g) less.
 Some may argue that the weight difference is insignificant, but those who care about weight might disagree.

 I prefer BOLT’s compactness and find it more suitable for everyday riding.
-However, its display is logically smaller, which could be a dealbreaker for some people.
+However, its display is logically smaller, which could be a dealbreaker for some people (more about the display later).

-Wahoo ELEMNT BOLT v2 vs. ELEMNT ROAM Features Comparison
+Wahoo ELEMNT BOLT v2 vs. ELEMNT ROAM (v2): Features Comparison

 Below, I’ll compare the features I find essential as a road cyclist and announce the winner at the end of each section.